20 Tips For Better Sleep

 - Invest in comfortable bedding.
-Comfortable mattress and pillows are a must!
+Comfortable mattresses and pillows are a must!
 Decorate your room to create an inviting peaceful atmosphere!

-- If needed, use white noise, earplugs and/or sleep mask.
+- If needed, use white noise, earplugs, and/or a sleep mask.
 Soft music, fans, white noise apps, and machines are great options.

 - Read a book or magazine that you enjoy but can put down.
 Personally, reading makes me sleepy.
 This is a good time for my husband and me to do some couple reading and studying.